Analytic Capacity and the Subadditivity Problem

 We have seen that if I ask how “big” a set is, I might mean what is its cardinality, or what is its diameter, or what is its area.
 Or I might mean, what is its analytic capacity…

 At this point, the mathematics suddenly becomes too difficult for the layman.
 Suffice it to say that analytic capacity is another interpretation of “bigness”, just as cardinality, diameter and area are interpretations of “bigness”.
-The analytic capacity of a set E is denoted γ(E).
+The analytic capacity of a set E is denoted γ(E) (pronounced “gamma of E”).
 To give you the merest of flavours: the analytic capacity of a disc is its radius, and the analytic capacity of a straight line segment is a quarter of its length.
 The analytic capacity of a disc is the same as the analytic capacity of the hollow circle that forms its outer boundary: more generally, “holes” inside a set do not affect the analytic capacity.

 The research question for my doctorate was: Given two sets A and B in the complex plane, can we always say that: